Warranty & Registration

 Parts & Repair

 My instrument is in need of repair.
-Where can I take my instrument for service?
+Where can I take it for service?

 I love my guitar, but would like a different neck profile.
 Can you build a new neck for my guitar?

 It sounds relatively simple to build a new neck for a guitar, but it actually requires a great deal of time and effort to remove, build, finish, and replace a neck.
-Replacement necks start at $1500, so in most cases it makes more sense to trade/sell the guitar for a different model that was built with a neck profile that suits you better.
+We are not currently offering replacement necks, but we are happy to try to locate an instrument on order or at a dealer that matches your preferred specs if you contact our customer service team.